oreillymedia/ncsa-logparse/blog/part2.md

 parseFileLine = parseOnly parseAsCommonLogLine
 ~~~

 ``parseOnly`` takes two arguments: a parser and a ``ByteString``.
 Haskell is perfectly comfortable with [partial application](https://wiki.haskell.org/Partial_application).
-We can apply a function to one of it's arguments and that will give us a new function that just takes the remaining arguments.
+We can apply a function to one of its arguments and that will give us a new function that just takes the remaining arguments.

 Now let's write a function that takes a list of lines from the log file and returns a fully parsed `Log`.